Conveniently located in the heart of your community, you can turn to us for a variety of services such as:

 Designated by Washington State as a Level IV Trauma Center, Level III Stroke Center, and Level II Cardiac Center, the Cascade Valley Hospital Emergency Department must undergo a stringent survey process to maintain each designation.
 These distinctions assure excellence in trauma, stroke, and cardiac care, as well as a highly trained, skilled and exemplary staff.
 To provide our community with optimal care we have an affiliation with Harborview Medical Center which ensures our stroke and trauma patients will receive world renowned expertise and care close to home.
 In addition to our designations we are proud members of the North Region EMS and Trauma Care Council and the Cardiac and Stroke Network.

 Staying current in emergency care demands a fully committed staff:

-- Our Emergency Department providers are board certified physicians specializing in Emergency Medicine.
+- Our Emergency Department providers are board certified physicians.

 Specially designed facilities:

 Our Emergency Department consists of 16 private treatment rooms including two trauma and resuscitation rooms.
-We have specialized care areas to treat pediatric and psychiatric patients.
+We have specialized care equipment to treat pediatric and psychiatric patients.